noseka1/kubectl-debugpod/README.md

 2020/04/28 14:05:05 Removing debug pod ...
 ```

+For convenience, *kube-debug-pod* comes with two mounts:

+* `/host` The root directory of the underlying Kubernetes node is mounted here.
+* `/target` The root directory of the target container is mounted here.

 ## Configuration file

 *kube-debug-pod* can read the configuration from a file located at `~/.kube-debug-pod.yaml`.
 Sample configuration file: